rdent8/stat-and-food-tracker-/README.md

 # Stat & Food Tracker

-**A simple terminal‐based stat tracker and food inventory logger built in Python.**
+**A simple terminal-based stat tracker and food inventory logger built in Python.**

 ---